vishapoberon/compiler/ReadMe.md

 Included libraries ease porting of code from the major Oberon systems:

  - Oberon V4 and S3 compatible library set.
- - ooc (optimizing oberon-2 compiler) library port.
+ - Ooc (optimizing oberon-2 compiler) library port.
  - Ulm’s Oberon system library port.
- - Okwood standard libraries.
+ - Oakwood standard libraries.
  - Some other freely redistributable libraries.

 Oakwood libraries are supported for both -O2 and -OC options, whereas the ULM, OOC and ETH system 3 libraries are only available on -O2 (default) compilations.